Home / Programs of Study / Marine Technology / Vessels

 R/V Cape Hatteras

 RV Cape HatterasIn the spring of 2013, the college purchased the R/V Cape Hatteras from the National Science Foundation.
 The 135′ ship has a 30 year pedigree of providing a platform for ocean research science.
-CFCC Marine technology students spend a total of 32 days training aboard this oceangoing research vessel.
+CFCC Marine technology students get hands-on training aboard this oceangoing research vessel.
 Students will utilize the practical knowledge learned in the program to stand both scientific and navigation watches during their time at sea.

 A key component of the Marine Technology program is the seagoing experience aboard the R/V Cape Hatteras.
 Future employers understand the value of the lessons that can not be replicated in a classroom that occur aboard the ship.